ClarityCafe/Clara/README.md

 [Support us on Patreon!](https://www.patreon.com/capuccino) | [Discord Server](https://discord.gg/rmMTZue)

+# END OF LIFE

+Clara is now End-of-Life status.
+This repository is no longer accepting patches.

 # Running
 Go to the [Getting Started](https://github.com/ClarityMoe/Clara/wiki/Getting-Started) page in the wiki for full instructions.